rudrika08/FED-Frontend/README.md

    ```

 3. **Install Dependencies**:
-   After succesSful installation of pnpm on your system, install the required node modules and dependencies for the project.
+   After successful installation of pnpm on your system, install the required node modules and dependencies for the project.
    ```bash
    pnpm i
    ```